metavalent/metavalent.github.io/_drafts/2021-04-10-14-50-46-Is-There-Somewhere.md

 modified: null
 ---

-Endless Songs of Self-Inflicted Suffering Series.
+From the Endless Songs of Self-Inflicted Suffering Series.

 [Watch here](https://youtu.be/686SmDtBOu8) if the embed below does not behave nicely.